howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 The two options you are passing to `contextType` are:

-1. Path to the file (also known as a `module`) where the context type is exported.
+1. Path to the file (also sometimes called a module) where the context interface (or type) is exported.
-2. Name of the exported type in that module.
+2. Name of the exported interface in that module.

 Now,  Nexus will ensure all `context` arguments match the `Context` interface 👌.
 There's just one thing left to do, add the context to our server.

 <Instruction>

-Import the `context` and add it to your `ApolloServer` instance in `index.ts`.
+Import the `context` and add it to your `ApolloServer` instance in `index.ts`:

 ```typescript{1,5}(path=".../hackernews-typescript/src/index.ts")
 import { context } from "./context";